saravmani/mycloud/Rem/Self/Docker/Docker-File-DockerCompose.md

           # Within docker env. we have to use container name and *Actual* port
         depends_on:
            - bloggerdb
-           # Which means the second container WILL NOT wait till first container started completely. it just say the order
+           # This means the second container WILL NOT wait till the first container started completely. it just says the order
          volumes:
             - ${HOME}/.microsoft/usersecrets/:/root/.microsoft/usersecrets
             - ${HOME}/.aspnet/https:/root/.aspnet/https/